Path-Check/shc-service/README.md

-# Creates Cred Credentials on the Server Side using Smart Health Cards
+# Creates Smart Health Cards on the Server Side

 # Development Overview

 This is a NodeJS + Express app